di banner3 group of nutrition students

 Dietetic Internship Mission

-Goal #1 – The Dietetic Internship will prepare highly qualified entry-level Registered Dietitian Nutritionists.
+Goal 1 – The Dietetic Internship will prepare competent entry-level Registered Dietitian Nutritionists.

-• Based on the most recent seven year period, 100% of Benedictine University (BenU) graduates will successfully complete the program within 27 months or 150% of the anticipated 18 month program completion length.
+• Program Completion: At least 80% of Benedictine University (BenU) interns complete the program requirements within 24 months or 150% of the anticipated 16-month program completion length.

-• Based on the most recent seven year period, at least 80% of graduates will pass the CDR credentialing exam for dietitian nutritionists within one year following first attempt.
+• At least 80% of BenU DI program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

-NOTE: Outcome data measuring achievement of program objectives is available to interns, prospective interns, and the public upon request.
+Note: Outcome data measuring achievement of program goals is available to interns, prospective interns, and the public upon request.

 Curriculum